 On successful completion of the course students will be able to:

-1. An understanding of the physiological systems necessary for exercise
+1. Discuss the physiological systems necessary for exercise

-2. An understanding of the physiological responses to a bout of physical activity
+2. Analyse the physiological responses to a bout of exercise

-3. An understanding of the principles of exercise training and the different types of exercise training programs
+3. Apply the principles of exercise training to distinguish between different types of exercise programs

-4. An understanding of the physiological adaptations to regular exercise training
+4. Predict the physiological adaptations to regular exercise training

-5. An understanding of the need for specific types and levels of fitness for different sports
+5. Identify the appropriate types and levels of fitness required for different sports

-6. An understanding of the role of physical activity in the maintenance of health and physical fitness
+6. Describe the role of physical activity plays in the maintenance of overall health and physical fitness

 Major topics include: